Today In History

 The Haudenosaunee Confederacy — the Iroquois League — bound five nations together under a constitution called the Great Law of Peace.
 The exact date is disputed, but the tradition places its founding around the 12th century.
 The Great Law governed by consensus, not force.
 It had a clan mother system that could remove leaders who failed the people.
 Benjamin Franklin studied it.
 Some historians argue parts of the U.S. Constitution borrowed from it.
 The debate hasn't been settled.

-British forces captured the strategic port of Trincomalee in Ceylon (Sri Lanka) from the Dutch in 1795, seizing it to prevent revolutionary France from using it as a naval base.
-The move was part of Britain's global campaign to neutralize French-allied Dutch possessions during the War of the First Coalition.
+British forces captured the strategic port of Trincomalee in Ceylon from the Dutch in 1795, seizing one of the finest natural harbors in the Indian Ocean to prevent revolutionary France from acquiring it through the conquered Netherlands.
+The capture was part of Britain's global strategy of neutralizing Dutch colonial possessions that might fall under French control during the War of the First Coalition.
+Trincomalee became a key Royal Navy base in South Asia, and British control of Ceylon (modern Sri Lanka) would last until independence in 1948.

 British-Portuguese troops stormed Donostia after a brutal siege, then rampaged through the town in an orgy of looting and arson that destroyed nearly every building.
 Meanwhile, Spanish forces repelled a French counterattack at San Marcial without allied help, proving their army could stand alone.
 The twin victories sealed French expulsion from Spain but left Donostia in ruins for a generation.